Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 - Summer: Use SPF 50, reapply often, choose gel moisturizers

-- Winter: Reduce contact time, use rich cream moisturizers
+- Winter: Reduce contact time, use rich cream moisturizers and face oil

-- Water temperature matters—lukewarm only, never hot
+- Water temperature matters — lukewarm only, never hot

 Safety Verdict